Streaming Approach to Quadratic Covariation Estimation Using Financial Ultra-High-Frequency Data: Introduction

-In the paper, we focus on the non-parametric estimation of the quadratic covariation from the streaming perspective.
-We consider both the market microstructure noise and the non-synchronous trading.
-First, we introduce the commonly used estimators robust to the market microstructure noise: the multi-scale estimator of \cite{Zhang2006}, the flat-top realized kernel estimator of \cite{Barndorff-Nielsen2008}, the non-flat-top realized kernel estimator of \cite{Barndorff-Nielsen2011a}, the pre-averaging estimator of \cite{Jacod2009} and the modulated realized covariance estimator of \cite{Christensen2010}.
-With the aim of the unified and simple computational framework, we express the estimators in a quadratic form.
+In our paper, we focus on the non-parametric estimation of the quadratic covariation by means of streaming.
+We consider both the market microstructure noise and the non-synchronicity of the trading.
+First, we introduce the commonly used estimators that are robust to the market microstructure noise: the multi-scale estimator of \cite{Zhang2006}, the flat-top realized kernel estimator of \cite{Barndorff-Nielsen2008}, the non-flat-top realized kernel estimator of \cite{Barndorff-Nielsen2011a}, the pre-averaging estimator of \cite{Jacod2009}, and the modulated realized covariance estimator of \cite{Christensen2010}.
+With the aim of providing a unified and simple computational framework, we express the estimators as quadratic forms.
 All five estimators depend on a bandwidth parameter.
-The respective papers show that the optimal value of this parameter is of order related to the number of observations.
-In contrast, we consider the bandwidth parameter to be constant.
-This of course leads to sub-optimal performance but allows us to adopt a streaming algorithm with fixed memory leading to fast computation.
-In a simulation study, we compare the estimators and show the impact of the constant bandwidth parameter.
-In the case of non-synchronous trading, we can straightforwardly synchronise the observations by the refresh times method of \cite{Harris1995} with no computational issues.
+These papers show that the optimal value of this parameter depends on the number of observations.
+Nevertheless, we assume the bandwidth parameter to be constant.
+This of course leads to sub-optimal performance but allows us to adopt a streaming algorithm with fixed memory, leading to fast computation.
+In the case of non-synchronous trading, we synchronize the observations by the refresh times method of \cite{Harris1995} with no computational issues.

+The main contributions of our paper are the following.
+First, we express the quadratic covariation estimators as quadratic forms and illustrate the differences in their structure.
+Second, we propose using a streaming algorithm with fixed bandwidth for estimating the quadratic covariation when the computational performance is an issue.
+Third, we compare the quadratic covariation estimators and show the impact of the constant bandwidth parameter in a simulation study.
+We find that the multi-scale estimator is the most precise estimator in the case of small bandwidth, followed by the flat-top realized kernel estimator and the pre-averaging estimator.
+On the other hand, the non-flat-top realized kernel estimator and the modulated realized covariance estimator require much higher bandwidth but ensure positive semidefiniteness.

-The rest of the paper is organized as follows.
+The rest of this paper is organized as follows.
 In Section \ref{sec:frame}, we present the standard framework for the price process and quadratic variation.
 In Section \ref{sec:est}, we describe the class of quadratic estimators and our streaming approach.
 In Section \ref{sec:sim}, we evaluate the performance of the estimators with fixed bandwidth using simulations.
 We conclude the paper in Section \ref{sec:con}.